polo2ro/blog/posts/2017-03-07-creating-the-open-source-project.markdown

 ## Website with hexo

-With hexo, i have built 2 sites, the SaaS version hosted on [gadael.com](https://www.gadael.com/) and the open-source application wesite on [gadael.org](http://www.gadael.org/).
+With hexo, i have built 2 sites, the SaaS version hosted on [gadael.com](https://www.gadael.com/) and the open-source application website on [gadael.org](http://www.gadael.org/).